-To complete the installation, it is necessary to check the gas supply pressure at the inlet to the water heater (refer to "Gas Inlet Pressure" on page 34), the minimum test point pressure and the maximum test point pressure (refer to "Burner Gas Pressure" on page 36).
+To complete the installation, it is necessary to check the gas supply pressure at the inlet to the water heater (refer to "Gas Inlet Pressure" on page 31), the minimum test point pressure and the maximum test point pressure (refer to "Burner Gas Pressure" on page 33).

 Upon completion and testing of the installation, ensure the controller(s) is turned off (if fitted).
-Explain to a responsible officer or the householder the functions and operation of the water heater and the controllers (if fitted).
+Explain to the householder or a responsible officer the functions and operation of the water heater and the controllers (if fitted).

-⚠ Warning: Upon completion of the installation and commissioning of the water heater, leave this guide with a responsible officer or the householder.
+⚠ Warning: Upon completion of the installation and commissioning of the water heater, leave this guide with the householder or a responsible officer.
 DO NOT leave this guide inside of the cover of the water heater, as it may interfere with the safe operation of the water heater or ignite when the water heater is turned on.